-The momentum matrix elements in the energy window [VBM-(ω{max} + 10.0 eV), CBM+(ω{max} + 10.0 eV)] (in eV) relative to the internal zero will be summed.
+The momentum matrix elements of pairs of occupied and unoccupied states in the energy window [VBM-(ω{max} + 10.0 eV), CBM+(ω{max} + 10.0 eV)] (in eV) relative to the electronic chemical potential determined alongside the occupation numbers of the DFT single-particle states will be summed over.

-The default broadening type and broadening width used for the delta function is 0.1 eV in Lorentzian type.
-These settings can also be changed via the dielectric_broadening keyword.
+The default broadening type and broadening width used for the delta function is 0.1 eV if Lorentzian broadening is used.
+However, due to a long and (in our view) spurious tail of the Lorentzian broadening into the band gap of semiconductors, we recommend to use Gaussian broadening instead.
+These settings can be changed via the dielectric_broadening keyword or they can be changed by just using the output dielectric keyword as shown in the example below.

-In order to avoid numerical integration errors caused by including 0 eV energy, the minimum energy (ω{min}) are automatically setting to a spefic value corresponding to the broadening width you used (broadening width/ 10.0).
+In order to avoid numerical integration errors caused by including 0 eV energy, in the energy range, the minimum energy (ω{min}) is instead automatically set to a specific value corresponding to the broadening width that was specified $(\omega{min} = \text{broadening width } / 10.0)$.

-The resulting output files will be named dielectric_function(directions).out (e.g. dielectric_function x_x .out for the x_x direction) and absorption(directions).out.
+The resulting output files will be named dielectric_function(directions).out (e.g., dielectric_function x_x .out for the xx tensor component) and absorption(directions).out.

-In order to test the impacts of different broadening type and broadening parameters, the individual tensor component for the dielectric constants can also be specified via the output dielectric keyword.
-By setting this keyword, the code would only output the dielectric functions in the directions you listed in the output dielectric keyword, instead of automatically outputing the whole tensor components.
-The calculation is very sensitive to the k-point grid, an extremely high number of k-points might be needed for convergence, especially for metals.
+In order to test the impact of different broadening type and broadening parameters, the individual tensor component for the dielectric constants can also be specified via the output dielectric keyword.
+By setting this keyword, the code will only output the dielectric functions in the directions listed in the output dielectric keyword, instead of automatically writing all tensor components.